Anna of Bohemia and Hungary: Queen of Bohemia and Hungary

 Louis died without a legitimate male heir after he was thrown from his horse at the conclusion of the Battle of Mohács against Suleiman the Magnificent of the Ottoman Empire on 29 August 1526.
 This left the thrones of both Bohemia and Hungary vacant.
-Ferdinand claimed both kingdoms and was elected King of Bohemia on 24 October of the same year with Anne as his Queen.
+Ferdinand claimed both kingdoms and was elected king of Bohemia on 24 October of the same year with Anne as his queen.

-Hungary was a more difficult case.
-Suleiman had annexed much of its lands.
-Ferdinand was proclaimed King of Hungary by a group of nobles, but another faction of Hungarian nobles refused to allow a foreign ruler to hold that title and elected John Zápolya as an alternative king.
-The resulting conflict between the two rivals and their successors lasted until 1570 when John's son John Sigismund gave up the title King of Hungary in favor of Ferdinand's son Maximilian as part of the terms of the Treaty of Speyer.
-In 1531, Ferdinand's older brother Charles V recognized Ferdinand as his successor as Holy Roman Emperor, and Ferdinand was elevated to the title King of the Romans.
+Hungary was a more difficult case, as Suleiman had annexed much of its lands.
+Ferdinand was proclaimed king of Hungary by a group of nobles, but another faction of Hungarian nobles refused to allow a foreign ruler to hold that title and elected John Zápolya as an alternative king.
+The resulting conflict between the two rivals and their successors lasted until 1570 when John's son John Sigismund gave up the title king of Hungary in favor of Ferdinand's son Maximilian as part of the terms of the Treaty of Speyer.
+In 1531, Ferdinand's older brother Charles V decided Ferdinand would be his successor as Holy Roman Emperor, and Ferdinand was elected to the title King of the Romans.

-Anne was trusted by her husband with many great responsibilities.
+Anne was entrusted by her husband with many responsibilities.
 During his stay in Brussels, she was appointed as Regent (Statthalterin).
 Together with the Bishop of Trieste, she was the Chair of his Hofrat (Court Council).
 In her husband's name, she presided over many Diets.
 She became famous for her charity and wisdom.

 Ferdinand at first seemed to suffer from a lack of premarital experience, but in the end the marriage proved extremely successful both personally and politically.
 Anna and Ferdinand had fifteen children, all of whom were born in Bohemia or Austria.
 The kingdoms of both Bohemia and Hungary had suffered for centuries from premature deaths among heirs and a shortage of succession prospects, a predicament resolved by Anne's impressive fertility.
 Meanwhile, Anna served as Queen Consort of Bohemia and as one of three living Queens of Hungary until her death.

-She died in Prague, days after giving birth to her last daughter Joanna.
+Anna died in Prague, days after giving birth to her last daughter, Joanna.
 In 1556, Charles V abdicated and Ferdinand succeeded as emperor, nine years after Anna's death.
-After Anna died, Ferdinand was recommended to remarry several times by people around him, but he could not forget his wife and lived single.

-Her husband expanded the Castle of Linz to offer her more security in times of war.
-The Belvedere ("Queen Anne's Summer Palace"), one of the most beautiful buildings in Prague, was built for her by her husband Ferdinand on the grounds of Prague Castle starting in 1538.
+After Anna died, Ferdinand was advised to remarry several times by people around him, but he could not forget his wife and never remarried.During Anna's life, her husband expanded the Castle of Linz to offer her more security in times of war.
+The Belvedere ("Queen Anne's Summer Palace"), one of the most beautiful buildings in Prague, was built for her on the grounds of Prague Castle starting in 1538.
 It was not completed in its present form until 1565, long after her death.